mcharcutier/cad-projects/Joint Mechanism/README.md

 ## **Engineering Considerations**
 → Matte PLA works better at 215℃, compared to 205℃ for most regular PLA.

 → The Z-offset for Matte PLA needs to be closer to the nozzle, as first-layer bed adhesion can prove to be difficult with Matte PLA.

+→ FDM printing typically produces undersized holes due to material shrinkage.

+→ Additional clearance was included in pivot holes to compensate for this behavior.

+→ Washer recesses were designed to provide flat bearing surfaces and reduce plastic-on-plastic wear.

+→ Joint tolerances were selected to balance two competing requirements:

+> smooth articulation.

+> sufficient friction to resist gravitational torque.

 ## **Testing and Observations**

 ### **V.0.0**
 → Incorrect offset caused poor first-layer adhesion.

-→ While slicing, I uncovered that printing the entire design without scaling will:
->  Not fit on the bed
+→ Full Assembly Print:
+>  Exceeds build plate dimensions
 >
 > ~400g of filament, ~12 hours to complete printing
 >
-> Potential fusing of surfaces
+> Potential fusing of surfaces if clearance is insufficient.
 >
 > Would need to reprint the entire assembly if an iteration is unsuccessful.

-→ Print by component:
+→ Component - Based Printing:
 > Will fit on the bed (excluding the Body-Base 2 due to the legs.
 The height can be reduced for it to properly print within the bounds of the printer.
 >
 > Will require more filament, but shorter print duration
 >
 > Can print replacement components if damaged or ineffective to the design intent.

+### **Clearance Dimensions**:

-→ [Standing Arm - Leg Peg]:
+→ Standing Arm - Leg Peg:
 > Peg ⌀ = 12mm
 >
 > Peg Hole ⌀ = 12.2mm